5502 2 St SW

 With heavy hearts we announce the passing of Kenneth Mezerecky on December 29, 2024 at the age of 78 years.
 A Funeral Service will be celebrated at Evan J. Strong Funeral Services North (3625 12 St NE) on Friday, January 10, 2025 at 1:00 pm.
 In lieu of flowers, donations may be made to Canadian Animal Task Force (https://cataskforce.org/)

-in memory of Kenneth Mezerecky, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Kenneth Mezerecky, please visit our floral store.